-[Note] A member held that as the first and second sentences of paragraph 1 were contradictory, the second sentence should be deleted.
-A member pointed out that according to the spirit of the following provision in Section X of Annex I to the Joint Declaration: "The HKSAR shall maintain the educational system previously practised in Hong Kong.
-The HKSAR Government shall on its own decide policies in the fields of culture, education, science and technology, including policies regarding ... technological qualifications", the manner procedure for accrediting and conferring professional qualifications should be decided by the HKSAR Government on its own; the Basic Law should simply provide that "The HKSAR shall on its own decide the manner and procedure for accrediting and conferring professional qaulifications," and should not stipulate the terms of reference of professional organisations.
-It was proposed that the clause "Those professional . organisations shall accredit and confer professional qualifications in accordance with the previous practice." be deleted from paragraph 3.
-Some members suggested that the above-mentioned opinions be treated as Proposal 2 of this article, to be submitted for discussion at the plenary session.
+[Note] A member held that as the first and sentences of paragraph 1 were contradictory, the second sentence should be deleted.
+A member pointed out that according to the spirit of the following provision Section X of Annex I to the Joint Declaration: HKSAR shall maintain the educational system previously practised in Hong Kong.
+The HKSAR Government shall on own decide policies in the fields of education, science and technology, including policies regarding ... technological qualifications", the manner for accrediting procedure and professional qualifications should be decided by the HKSAR Government on its own; the Basic Law should simply provide that "The HKSAR shall on its own decide the manner and procedure for accrediting and conferring professional qaulifications," and should not stipulate the terms of reference of professional organisations. proposed that the clause "Those It was professional organisations shall accredit and confer professional qualifications 1n accordance with the practice." be deleted from paragraph 3.
+Some members suggested that the above-mentioned opinions be treated Proposal 2 of this article, to be submitted for discussion at the plenary session.